 Headquartered in the greater Sacramento metropolitan area of California, we are a bank holding company that operates through our wholly owned subsidiary, Five Star Bank, or the Bank, a California state-chartered bank.
 We provide a broad range of banking products and services to small and medium-sized businesses, professionals, and individuals primarily in Northern California through seven branch offices and two loan production offices.
-Our mission is to strive to become the top business bank in all markets we serve through exceptional service, deep connectivity and customer empathy.
-We are dedicated to serving real estate, agricultural, faith based and small to medium-sized enterprises.
-We aim to consistently deliver value that meets or exceeds expectations of our shareholders, customers, employees, business partners and community.
-In summary, we refer to our mission as "purpose-driven and integrity-centered banking."
+Our mission, which we refer to as "purpose-driven and integrity-centered banking," is to ensure client expectations are met or exceeded through relationship-based banking and responsiveness and reliability of execution to create trust within our community for our competencies, products and services.
 As of December 31, 2020, we had total assets of \$2.0 billion, total loans of \$1.5 billion and total deposits of \$1.8 billion.